A Systematic Review of Ethical Concerns with Voice Assistants: Methodology

 \subsection{Data Extraction}

 The full text of the selected papers were coded for methodology, type of contribution, and the ethical concern(s) targeted.
-Two researchers carried out this process by initially considering a small subset of the papers, meeting to compare and refine the process before applying this to the rest of the data.
-To the end of answering RQ2 on the diversity of those who are represented in HCI research, we also coded the geographic location of participants (i.e. country of residence).
+Two researchers initially considered a small subset of the papers, meeting to compare and refine the process before applying this to the rest of the data.
+To the end of answering RQ2 on the diversity of those who are represented in human-AI interaction (HAI) and human-computer interaction (HCI) research, we also coded the geographic location of participants (i.e. country of residence).
 Where participants from multiple countries were sampled, papers were coded to the majority demographic.
 In a small number of cases where papers listed the platform used for recruitment without specifics on participants' country of residence, those papers were coded with the majority for that platform (in all cases this was the US).